What is a Power Distributor or Dispatcher?

 - Tend auxiliary equipment used in the power distribution process.

 - Calculate load estimates or equipment requirements to determine required control settings.

-These are the skills Power Distributors and Dispatchers say are the most useful in their careers:
+When polled, Power Distributors and Dispatchers say the following skills are most frequently used in their jobs:

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.